-- Plan to go out on an improving or dropping forecast. - Light offshore winds of 0 -15 knots. - Low swell < 1 metre. - Slack tides or small tides check the Māori fishing calendar .
+- Plan to go out on an improving or dropping forecast. - Light offshore winds of 0 -15 knots. - Low swell < 1 metre. - Slack tides or small tides scan the QR code to check the Māori fishing calendar.

-- Consistent wind direction for a couple of days, with good water visibility. - Check what unit of measurement your forecast is using; it could be metres per second, kilometres per hour or knots (nautical miles per hour). - 1 knot = 1 nautical mile per hour - 1 nautical mile = 1,852 metres
+- Consistent wind direction for a couple of days improves visibility. - Check what unit of measurement your forecast is using; it could be metres per second, kilometres per hour or knots (nautical miles per hour). - 1 knot = 1 nautical mile per hour - 1 nautical mile = 1,852 metres